HMC-ACE/HMC-OSIC-TOOLS/README.md

 # HMC-OSIC-TOOLS
 This repository aims to combine the setups of

-- [IIC-OSIC-TOOLS](https://github.com/iic-jku/iic-osic-tools), a [Docker](https://www.ibm.com/topics/docker) container that includes a collection of open source integrated circuit design softwares and open source process design kit
+- [IIC-OSIC-TOOLS](https://github.com/iic-jku/iic-osic-tools), a [Docker](https://www.ibm.com/topics/docker) container that includes a collection of open source integrated circuit design softwares and open source process design kits
 - [laygo2_workspace_sky130](https://github.com/niftylab/laygo2_workspace_sky130); LAYGO2 is a layout generator that works with the layout tool [Magic](http://opencircuitdesign.com/magic/), and this workspace specifically works with the process design kit [SKY130](https://skywater-pdk.readthedocs.io/en/main/)

 It includes scripts to